motorhome mot

 • Class 7 MOT – For motorhomes between 3,000kg and 3,500kg.

-You can check the MOT status and MOT history for any vehicle on the GOV.UK website.
+You can check the MOT status and MOT history on the GOV.UK website.

 When does your motorhome need an MOT?